Medium of exchange: Conflict with store-of-value function

-Medium of exchange and measure of value
+Relation to measure of value

 Fiat currencies function as money with "no intrinsic value" but rather exchange values which facilitate a measurable value of exchange.
 The market measures or sets the real value of various goods and services using the medium of exchange as a unit of measure i.e., standard or the yard stick of measurement of wealth.
 There is no other alternative to the mechanism used by the market to set, determine, or measure the value of various goods and services.
 Determination of price is an essential condition for justice in exchange, efficient allocation of resources, economic growth, welfare and justice.

 The most important and essential function of a medium of exchange is to be widely acceptable and have relatively stable purchasing power (real value).
 The following characteristics are essential: